masaiio/Leto2/docs/Commands List.md

 `.logevents` | Shows a list of all events you can subscribe to with `.log` **Requires Administrator server permission.** **Bot owner only** | `.logevents`
 `.log` | Toggles logging event.
 Disables it if it is active anywhere on the server.
 Enables if it isn't active.
 Use `.logevents` to see a list of all events you can subscribe to. **Requires Administrator server permission.** **Bot owner only** | `.log userpresence` or `.log userbanned`
 `.migratedata` | Migrate data from old bot configuration **Bot owner only** | `.migratedata` `.setmuterole` | Sets a name of the role which will be assigned to people who should be muted.
-Default is nadeko-mute. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
+Default is leto2-mute. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
 `.mute` | Mutes a mentioned user both from speaking and chatting.
 You can also specify time in minutes (up to 1440) for how long the user should be muted. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.mute @Someone` or `.mute 30 @Someone`
 `.unmute` | Unmutes a mentioned user previously muted with `.mute` command. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.unmute @Someone`
 `.chatmute` | Prevents a mentioned user from chatting in text channels. **Requires ManageRoles server permission.** | `.chatmute @Someone`